-Figure 1 contains a simple diagram of a heat recovery plant using a DHRC in parallel with cooling-only chillers:
+Figure 1 contains a simple diagram of a heat recovery plant using a dedicated heat recovery chiller (DHRC) in the condenser loop:

-The upper half of the diagram shows a hot water system with two hot water boilers in parallel and a primary/secondary water loop providing hot water to heating coils in air handlers or fan coil units.
-Note that there can be different types of of heat recovery systems.
+The upper half of the diagram shows a hot water system with two hot water boilers in parallel and a primary/secondary water loop providing hot water to heating coils in air handlers or fan coil units Note that there can be different types of of heat recovery systems.
 Some will supply heat to a service hot water (SHW) system instead of or in addition to serving space heating loads.